 Both of the following chapters (Flight practise and Flight safety) describe fundamental aspects of flying paragliders.
-In no way do they substitute proper training, nor should any of the content therein be unknown to any pilot who has chosen to fly a performance paraglider like the UP Makalu3.
+In no way do they substitute proper training, nor should any of the content therein be unknown to any pilot who has chosen to fly a paraglider like the UP Trango X Race.